Instrument Repair

 Investing in a Sustainable Future for Haitian Music Schools: Expanding Instrument Repair Training

-BLUME Haiti's instrument repair workshops are more than just fixes – they're keys to long-term sustainability for music schools across the country.
+BLUME Haiti's instrument repair workshops are part of the keys to long-term sustainability for music schools across the country.
 By training local technicians and luthiers, we ensure schools have access to the crucial skills to maintain their instruments, keeping music alive for countless children.
-As of late 2023, nearly 200 individuals have gained basic repair skills for both strings and band instruments.
+As of early 2026, nearly 200 individuals have gained basic repair skills for string and band instruments as well as piano repair.

-In partnership with Luthiers sans Frontières (LSF, UK branch), MusicFund (Belgium), the Rotary Club of Naperville, and others, we invest in both string and band instrument repair training.
-We hope that in 2024 we will be able to host a piano repair technician as well, rounding out our offerings in this area.
+In partnership with Luthiers sans Frontières (LSF, UK branch), MusicFund (Belgium), the Rotary Club of Naperville, and others, we invest in string and band instrument repair training.
+Additionally, we were thrilled to host, in collaboration with Music Fund, our first Piano Repair Workshop in the summer of 2025.

 The very first LSF mission to Haiti was in 2008 and saw a team of three luthiers, including the then vice-principal of the famed Newark School of Violin Making and two of that school’s advanced students, come to Haiti for a total of three weeks.
 This initial success sparked eight more missions, including four consecutive years of intensive training and support.